MengWoods/ReinforcementLearning/README.md

 ## Graph signal sampling with RL
 > Apply the DQN to do graph sampling walk
   * [Graph signal sampling via DQN](https://github.com/MorganWoods/ReinforcementLearning/tree/master/GSS_DQN)

+## Searching for optimal solution
+> This task is working on finding right solution of a complex function.
+Using the advantage of reinforcement learning, agent is used to find out the solution under complicated and tedious environment instead of human.